kn134/EDAFinal_PFAS/README.md

 ## Scripts and code

-ProjectTemplate.Rmd was used to create the analysis markdown files.
+ProjectTemplate.Rmd was the foundation to the clean, explore, anad analysis files.
+PFAS_Wrangle.Rmd is used to tidy the raw data into clean processed datasets.
 PFAS_explore.Rmd is used to explore the data quickly.
-PFAS_Wrangle.Rmd is used to tidy the raw data into clean processed datasets.
-PFAS_analysis_KN.Rmd and TayAnalysis.Rmd are both Analysis scripts written by each investigator to perform various analysis.
+PFAS_analysis.Rmd is the analysis script combined from both authors to perform various analysis.
-PFAS_analysis.Rmd is a combined script including both Karly and Tay's markdown scripts.
+PFAS_final.Rmd is the final combined script based on the Project Template.

 ## Quality assurance/quality control